isa-ulisboa/qgis-python/README.md

   <summary>Session 3: Define functions and make Python code modular; Loops and conditionals; matplotlib </summary>

   - T07: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
 The goal is to define functions and make code in T06  more compact and modular.
   - T08: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
-Define functions and make Python code modular.
+Again, it is explored how to define functions and make the script more modular.
 Create a separate file `my_functions.py` to store functons and load that file from the script.
-Simplify the code for the STOPvespa problem and organize the script by defining the main chunk of code with `def main()` and then calling it with `main()`.
+Simplify the code for the STOPvespa problem and organize the script by defining the main chunk of code with `def main():` and then calling it with `main()`.
 Create a loop over wasp nest diameters and plot results with Python package `matplotlib`.

 </details>

 <details markdown="block">
-  <summary>Session 4: Load layers with PyQGIS from shapefile and from csv file; create and update QGIS project; edit attribute table; CAOP+INE milk production dataset; T09; T10 </summary>
+  <summary>Session 4: Load layers with PyQGIS from shapefile and from csv file; create and update QGIS project; edit attribute table; CAOP+INE milk production dataset</summary>

   - T04: The goals of this script are creating and saving a new project.
 The script reads a shapefile as QGIS vector layer, changes the layer encoding, and reads a `csv` file as a text delimited QGIS layer.
   - T09: The goals are the same as T04, but with different data sets, and a more compact code.
 The new data set includes the location of Portuguese counties (CAOP) and a table of  Milk production per county from INE.
 In this case the csv file does not have coordinates while the one in T04 has.
 Therefore, the parameters for reading the `csv` file are different in T04 and T09.